DataDog/dd-sdk-ios/.github/ISSUE_TEMPLATE/bug_report.md

 Avoid including business logic or unrelated code, it makes diagnosis more difficult.
 The code sample should be an SSCCE.
 See http://sscce.org/ for details.
 In short, please provide a code sample that we can copy/paste, run and reproduce.

+Do not share secrets or sensitive information in the code sample.

 ### Expected behavior
 A clear and concise description of what you expected to happen.